H2CO3/Sparkling/doc/semantics.md

 They can be either integers or floating-point numbers.

 §1.4.4.
 The function type represents a piece of executable code, either named or unnamed.
-Global functions and lambda functions have function type.
 A top-level Sparkling program is also a function.

 §1.4.5.
 The string type encloses an array of bytes that represent either text or binary data.
 They also have a size, which is an integer number, the number